 Smiley: Even wilder-haired, in high-chair, face covered in food, squealing along with her sister.

 Dave: In the kitchen cooking beef cheeks!?! for Curly-locks (He told her they were sausages.
-It seems he’s a compulsive liar too) with a stupid grin on his face and the wildest hair out of the three of them.
+It seems he’s a compulsive liar too

 It was past their dinner and bath time.
 Curly-locks hadn’t started her dinner yet, and Smiley was only half way through hers.
 It didn’t matter a single bit though.
 They were happy.